American Conquest: American Conquest: Divided Nation

 American Conquest: Divided Nation is the second stand-alone expansion to American Conquest.
-It was released in France in January 2006 and the rest of the world in February 2006.
+It was released in France in January 2006 and the rest of the world in February.
 It was developed by Revolution Strategy and features four new nations in three new War periods: The Union, The Confederacy, The Republic of Texas and Mexico, in the American Civil War, Texas Revolution and a single battle in the War of 1812 and more than 120 new units.
 Old factions are not present in the game but the United States of America can be played against the British Empire in the Battle of New Orleans in the War of 1812.
 However, due to the lack of buildings and workers, neither can be played in skirmish or multiplayer.
-The units from the battle can be accessed in a non-multiplayer by writing "qwe" in the chat and pressing P on the keyboard, an editor window will pop up on the right from which you can choose your player colors and can spawn any unit in the game.
+The units from the battle can be accessed in a non-multiplayer by writing "qwe" in the chat and pressing P on the keyboard, an editor window will pop up on the right from which the players can choose own player colors and can spawn any unit in the game.
 The game also brings a host of new features to the game, such as horse artillery, field fortifications, tents, and generals.
 Players can experience battles entirely new to the RTS Genre, from the Battle of the Alamo to Battle of Gettysburg.

 Hawks' Divided Nation, another mod project by the Hawks Group emerged which aimed at making the game more realistic by removing building, workers and the other two nations and replacing sounds as well as adding maps based on real battles in the American Civil War in which each side is player controlled.